Vaaltuin/ClassicBluetoothController/Readme.md

 The developer needs to ensure that the Bluetooth adapter is enabled, and then get permission to use Bluetooth.
 Permission needs to be set both in the AndroidManifest.xml file and at runtime.
 You can initially concentrate on getting this working following my example code.
-Be aware that it seems like you will need to evaluate your code on real hardware and not in an emulator.
+Be aware that it seems like you will need to evaluate your code on real hardware and not on an emulator.

 #### Receiving data from the Arduino
 To simplify matters, I provide a very basic Arduino sketch that merely periodically sends data to the phone, consisting of a message and a counter.